slimsag/slimsag.com/content/2024/coming-out.md

 ### 'What do I call you?'

+Emi would be great.
 Stephen is fine.
 He/him is fine.
 They/them is nicer, but I don't mind whatever.

-I am optimizing for _your comfort_ because I like to be a pleasing person
+I am optimizing for _your comfort_ instead of mine because I like to be a pleasing person

-If you're curious what I call myself it is 'Emi, she/her'
+If you're curious what I call myself it is 'Emi, she/her'.
+See [my about page](/about) for a TL;DR of how to interact with me.

 ### 'I understand, but feel uncomfortable about how to approach you now, is that okay?'

 Yes.
 I'm open to talk, answer questions bluntly and honestly.
 I suggest only asking questions you are sure you want the answer to.

 For friends and family, I am happy to answer questions that you may feel are intrusive, hateful, rude, etc. - I mean this genuinely, you don't need to preface your questions with timidness.
-I'm an open book and will do my best to give you clarity into how my mind thinks here.
+I'm an open book and will do my best to give you clarity into how my mind works here.

 The uncomfort you are feeling right now about me saying I am a woman - I have lived with that _confusion_, _discomfort_, and at times _fear_ and _anxiety_ for the last 15 years of my life.
 I'm sorry you're going through that.